adam-rumpf/mathematica-class-demonstrations/README.md

 Some of these projects have been uploaded to the [_Wolfram Demonstrations Project_](http://demonstrations.wolfram.com/).
 My creator page can be found at http://demonstrations.wolfram.com/author.html?author=Adam+Rumpf.

 Most of these files are meant to be used by evaluating the entire notebook and then interacting with the resulting Manipulate environments or other functions.
-All of the individual notebook files are completely standalone and meant to be downloaded � la carte depending on your interests.
+All of the individual notebook files are completely standalone and meant to be downloaded à la carte depending on your interests.
 In order to make that easier to do, each section of this README includes a link to the raw version of the corresponding notebook.

 ## Calculus, Differential Equations, and Analysis